 “A thousand days cannot prove you right, But one day can prove you to be wrong.”

 Taleb explains here in a different narration, the Hempel’s Raven Paradox, using a Turkey and Thanksgiving.
 The principle is the same though.
-How could you prove that, All raven are black.
-If every occurence of a black raven concretes the idea of “All raven are red” then by applying the principles of logic.
-Every occurence of a non-white non-raven should solidify it too.
+How could you prove that All ravens are black?
+If every occurrence of a black raven concretes the idea of “All ravens are red” then by applying the principles of logic.
+Every occurrence of a non-white non-raven should solidify it too.
 He explains the absurdity by saying, ” look, my shirt is blue. all ravens are black.”

 “Evolution does not work by teaching.
 But, by destroying.”

-This part of the book has changed my perception on evolution very much.
+This part of the book has changed my perception of evolution very much.
 That, I had to revisit my David Attenborough collection.